viniciussiegle/Java-SQL-Stock-Data-Analysis/README.md

 1. **CSV File Processing:**
    - The project reads `.csv` files containing historical stock prices.
    - It leverages the **Apache Commons CSV™** library to process and extract the data.
-   - The parsed data is inserted into an **SQLite3** database, updating relevant tables.
+   - The parsed data is inserted into an **SQLite3** database using **batch insertion**, improving performance when updating relevant tables.

 2. **Database and User Management:**
    - A **DatabaseHandler class** is implemented to manage database connections, queries, and data processing.